 What are the best ways and the best practices for attracting better prospects for your business?

-A qualified lead is basically any company or individual who could become your potential customer based on a certain criteria and the information they have provided.
-Note that there is no standard criteria for all types of businesses.
+A qualified lead is basically any company or individual who could become your potential customer based on certain criteria and the information they have provided.
+Note that there are no standard criteria for all types of businesses.
 You can develop your own criteria based on a number of factors.

 But, what it really boils down to is a series of steps you need to take to refine your brand and your proposition, then finding the right places where your customers hang out.